Power Shift: training for change 2017 (People and Planet) - 5 - 9 July 2017

 Modern civilization has developed through controlling nature and exploiting its resources.
 At the same time, we human beings are part of the natural world, and nature has many things to teach us.
 Scientists, philosophers, poets, and artists have all found inspiration in nature.
 What can we learn from nature, and how can we make use of that learning for the future?
 Please describe your ideas, including your own observations and experiences.

 Environmental training and volunteering programme for young people (16 to 25) - gain skills, experience and be part of an exciting social action project.
 All expenses paid!

 There are some excellent and varied opportunities here.
 The UK Youth Climate Coalition is one of the most exciting, innovative, energised and passionate organisations campaigning on climate change in the UK and around the world.
 They are an organisation entirely made of young people (18-29) based in the UK who volunteer their time to fight climate change issues.

-During your work placement you will be responsible for one main project.
-You will be required to work alongside and liaise with other members of the team, whilst receiving regular support and supervision as you scope, research, plan and undertake a specific piece of work.
+We offer student placements within the sustainability department for students who can complete research and/or work placements for credit as a part of their course.
+During a placement, a student is responsible for one main project.
+Students work alongside and liaise with other members of the team, whilst receiving regular support and supervision as you scope, research, plan and undertake a specific piece of work.
 Here are the projects available, and the application form.